nasa/Common-Metadata-Repository/README.md

   - Main method: cmr.bootstrap.runner
   - See `/bootstrap-app/README.md` for a list of lein and uberjar commands

-- cubby-app
-  - Centralized caching for the CMR.
-Each application should manage its own cache.
-We use Cubby for situations that need centralized caching.
-  - Main method: cmr.cubby.runner

 - dev-system
   - An app that combines the separate microservices of the CMR into a single application.
 We use this to simplify development